saintsjd/saintsjd.github.io/_posts/2014-11-20-export-postgres-query-to-csv.md

 tags: [ development, opensource, postgresql, postgres ]
 ---

-Postgres makes it easy to export a query to CSV.
-Here is how I connect to a remote postgresql server and export a query to a CSV file on my local machine.
+Postgres makes it easy to export a query a remote server and save the results to CSV on your local machine.

 First, connect to the remote database server: